-Now I am at IBM, I have been very fortunate to be able to attend the Championships and host clients and bloggers, and show them the magic “behind the scenes”.
+When I was at IBM, I was very fortunate to be able to attend the Championships and host clients and bloggers, and show them the magic “behind the scenes”.

 In 2014, I hosted David Terrar, who posted a fantastic summary of what he saw here, as well as Gabrielle Laine-Peters.
 This year I am hosting Neville Hobson (@jangles) and Alan Patrick (@freecloud) – all well known in the Social Business circles in Europe.